cocreations/cc_core/README.md

     3. `"value"` This is the value that the field should match, or the array should contain

   * `"output"` This is what the end result will output.
 It should be structured to match whatever component is using this data.
   Using curly brackets ({}), you can interpolate the values from your database into the result.
+This is not required if you don't need any special parsing.

   Here's an example of a translation layer set up to get songs from an entertainment table and return them in the `ListViewScreen` schema.